kreier/llama.cpp-jetson/README.md

 - [History](#history)
 - [Sources](#sources)

-And the Jetson Nano indeed ([footnote 1](#footnotes)) uses its GPU to generate tokens with 100%, 1.5 GB GPU memory and 4 Watt, while the CPU is only used in the 14% range with 0.6 Watt.
-It is on average **20% faster** than the pure CPU use with ollama or a CPU build - see the benchmark section below!
+The Jetson Nano indeed uses the GPU ([footnote 1](#footnotes)) to generate tokens with 100% GPU load, 1.5 GB GPU memory and 4 Watt power usage, while the CPU is only used in the 14% range with 0.6 Watt.
+It is on average **20% faster** than the pure CPU use with ollama or a CPU build - see the [benchmark](#benchmark) section below!

 <img src="https://raw.githubusercontent.com/kreier/llama.cpp-jetson/main/docs/1x1.png" width="10%"><img src="https://raw.githubusercontent.com/kreier/llama.cpp-jetson/main/docs/llama5038gpu.png" width="80%">

 ## Prerequisites

-You will need the following software packages installed.
+The following software packages need to be installed.
 The section "[Install prerequisites](#install-prerequisites)" describes the process in detail.
-The installation of `gcc 8.5` and `cmake 3.27` of these might take several hours.
+The installation of `gcc 8.5` and `cmake 3.27` might take several hours.

 - Nvidia CUDA Compiler nvcc 10.2 - `nvcc --version`
 - GCC and CXX (g++) 8.5 - `gcc --version`